 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care patients that experienced functional improvements, such as with activities of daily living.
+This indicates the percentage of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.

 - Ohiohealth Mansfield HospitalAcute Care Hospitals 4.48 miles away335 Glessner Avenue Mansfield Ohio 44903Voluntary non-profit - Private(419) 526-8000